 The term of individual patents depends upon the legal term of patents in the countries in which they are obtained.
 In most countries in which we file patent applications, including the United States, the patent term is generally 20 years from the earliest date of filing a non-provisional patent application, assuming the patent has not been terminally disclaimed over a commonly-owned patent or a patent naming a common inventor, or over a patent not commonly owned but that was disqualified as prior art as the result of activities undertaken within the scope of a joint research agreement.
 In the United States, the term of a patent may also be eligible for patent term adjustment for delays within the United States Patent and Trademark Office, or USPTO.
 In addition, for patents that cover an FDA-approved drug, the Drug Price Competition and Patent Term Restoration Act of 1984, or the Hatch-Waxman Act, may permit a patent term extension of up to five years beyond the expiration of the patent.
-While the length of such patent term extension is related to the length of time the drug is under regulatory review, patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, only one patent per approved drug may be extended and only those claims covering the approved drug product, a method for using it or a method for manufacturing it may be extended.
-Similar provisions are available in Europe and certain other foreign jurisdictions to extend the term of a patent term extensions on patents covering those products.
-We plan to seek any available patent term extension to any issued patents we may be granted in any jurisdiction where such extensions are available; however, there is no guarantee that the applicable authorities, including the FDA and the USPTO in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such
+While the length of such patent term extension is related to the length of time the drug is under regulatory review, patent term extension cannot extend the remaining term of a patent that covers an approved drug product, a method for using it or a method for manufacturing it may be extended.
+Similar provisions are available in Europe and certain other foreign jurisdictions to extend the term of a patent that covers an approved drug.
+In the future, if and when our products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
+We plan to seek any available patent term extension are available; however, there is no guarantee that the applicable authorities, including the FDA and the USPTO in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such extensions.

-As of December 31, 2020, we owned or exclusively licensed a total of five issued U.S. patents, 121 granted foreign patents, twelve pending U.S. patent applications, 43 pending foreign patent applications, and two pending Patent Cooperation Treaty, or PCT, applications.
+As of December 31, 2021, we owned or exclusively licensed a total of five issued U.S. patents, 124 granted foreign patents, nine pending U.S. patent applications, 69 pending foreign patent applications, and three pending Patent Cooperation Treaty, or PCT, applications.

 In November 2017, we entered into the BMS License Agreement, pursuant to which we acquired exclusive worldwide rights under certain patents and know-how controlled by BMS to research, discover, develop, make, have made, use, sell, offer to sell, export, import and commercialize AL101 and AL102.
 For more information regarding the BMS License Agreement, please see "-License Agreements."
-As of December 31, 2020, the patent rights exclusively in-licensed under the BMS License Agreement include the following patent families:
+As of December 31, 2021, the patent rights exclusively in-licensed under the BMS License Agreement include the following patent families:

-• A patent family having claims directed to the composition of matter of AL101 and methods of treating certain types of cancer, which includes two issued U.S. patents, 62 granted patents in 62 foreign jurisdictions (including China, the European Patent Office, or EPO, Japan and the Russian Federation) and six pending patent applications in foreign jurisdictions.
+• A patent family having claims directed to the composition of matter of AL101 and methods of treating certain types of cancer, which includes two issued U.S. patents, 64 granted patents in 64 foreign jurisdictions (including China, the European Patent Office, or EPO, Japan and the Russian Federation) and four pending patent applications in foreign jurisdictions.
 Without taking potential patent term extension or adjustment into account, the issued patents and any patents issued from pending applications in this family are expected to expire in 2032.